mcnuttandrew/color-buddy/public/lang-docs.md

 Description: All colors in a palette should be different from each other.
 This is because if they are not, then they will not be differentiable from each other in some contexts.

 Natural Language: ALL (a, b) in colors WHERE index(a) != index(b), dist(a, b, lab) > 15

+Palettes that will fail this test:

+- #d2b48c, #f5f5dc, #d7fcef with a #fff background

+Palettes that will pass this test:

+- #000, #fff, #f00, #0f0, #00f with a #fff background

 Program: